nadeensami/cmput412/exercise1/README.md

-# Exercise 2: ROS Development and Kinematics
+# Exercise 1: Intro to Robotic Development

 This repository contains implementation solutions for exercise 2.
 For information about the project, please read the report at: https://sites.google.com/ualberta.ca/nadeen-cmput-412/written-reports/exercise-1